dougeby/IntuneDocs/InTuneDocs/GetStarted/Intune-on-premises-Exchange-connector.md

 ## Install the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] On-Premises Connector
 Perform the following steps to install the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] On-Premises Connector.

-> [!IMPORTANT]
-> The On-Premises Connector can only be installed once per [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription, and only on one computer.
+Note that the On-Premises Connector can only be installed once per [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] subscription, and only on one computer.
 If you attempt to install the On-Premises Connector a second time, you will replace the initial Exchange connection.
+You can also only set up one Exchange connection per [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] account.
+If you try to configure an additional connection, it will replace the original connection with the new one.

 1. Extract the files in **Exchange_Connector_Setup.zip** into a secure location.